 This is a common claim made by many anti–immigrationists, including libertarian ones.
 But the legal/illegal distinction is entirely disingenuous.
 It’s no different then making a distinction between legal and illegal drug use, and saying “I’m not against the right of people to use drugs, I’m against people illegally doing drugs”.
 From what I can tell, an illegal immigrant is engaging in an act of civil disobedience no different then someone who wishes to smoke pot despite it being against the law.

 To my knowledge, libertarians are not supposed to support the law just because it so happens to be the law.
-Opposing illegal immigration is to concede, by default, that you favor making immigration illegal to some extent.
+Opposing illegal immigration is to concede, by default, that you favour making immigration illegal to some extent.
 It is to support the notion that you need special permission from the government, under the guise of regulations, in order to be allowed to live within the territory.
 There is no way around this.
-If you favor enforcing laws that restrict or make immigration illegal, you are anti-immigration to some degree.
+If you favour enforcing laws that restrict or make immigration illegal, you are anti–immigration to some degree.
 And in order to enforce such restrictions, you must support a government bureaucracy.

 The leeches and the legal–illegal double standard